 - The Willows Nursing Facility (formerly Indian Hills)

 - Crawford Manor Nursing Facility

-An avid writer, Dr. Hall's article "Are pop stars destined to die young?" was wildly successful making him Case Western Reserve University's number one author on The Conversation with twenty one republications including CNN, the Houston Chronicle, and the Associated Press . . . and with well over 100,000 reads.
+Health equity and access to quality health care should be an important aspect of your life.An avid writer, Dr. Hall's article "Are pop stars destined to die young?" was wildly successful making him Case Western Reserve University's top-rated authors on The Conversation with multiple republications including CNN, the Medical Daily, and the Associated Press . . . and with well over 200,000 reads.